Hikakin: Career

-2006–2008: Career beginnings
+2006–2010: Career beginnings and breakthrough

-He started his official channel "Hikakin" on YouTube in December 2006.
-He originally made an account to watch videos of overseas beatboxers, but he thought that if he posted his own videos, people would watch them, so he started uploading.
-He started posting videos soon after making an account, but since he deleted it, very few videos from that time remain.
-The oldest video is a beatbox video he filmed in his bathroom in 2007 (he was a high school senior at the time).
-In 2015, a remake version of this beatbox video, "2015 ver.", was posted, which was shot in the same bathroom and clothes as the original.
-Since then, He was recording a number of beatbox videos using a cheap microphone in the bathroom of the company dormitory or in his room at night, carefully selecting the ones that he thought were good, and uploading one or two videos a month.
+Kaihatsu started his YouTube channel "Hikakin" in December 2006.
+He opened account so he could watch videos of overseas beatboxers, and started uploading his own videos to it.
+He started posting videos soon after opening the account but later deleted it, so few videos from that time remain, the oldest being a beatbox video he filmed in 2007 while at high school.
+Since then, he recorded a number of beatbox videos using a cheap microphone in the bathroom of the company dormitory or in his room at night, uploading one or two videos a month.

-He once applied to become a YouTube partner (a system for earning advertising revenue), but was rejected at the time.
-After that incident, he began to think, "I'll do it so that I can get offers from YouTube", and began to make videos from the viewer's point of view.
-Although nothing major happened for about two years after his arrival in Tokyo, the number of views gradually increased, and the most popular video at the time had about 200,000 views.
-At the time, YouTube was still not well known in Japan, and most of the views were from overseas, with only about 10-20% coming from Japan.
+Kaihatsu applied to become a YouTube partner, a system for earning advertising revenue, but was rejected.
+After this, he wanted to get offers from YouTube, and began to make videos from the viewer's point of view.
+For about two years after his arrival in Tokyo, his channel's views gradually increased, and the most-popular video at the time had about 200,000 views.
+YouTube was not well-known in Japan, and only about 10-20% of its content originated in Japan.

+On June 17, 2010, Kaihatsu uploaded "Super Mario Beatbox", a beatbox medley of music from the video game Super Mario Bros.
+This was the most popular YouTube video of the month in Japan, and was featured on CBS News in the United States.
+The video reached 200,000 views within 24 hours of upload, and a million views a week later, and was featured on Yahoo's homepage, and Hikakin received interview requests from two Japanese television stations.
+Later, he received an offer from YouTube to join its partnership program.
+In 2010, he was selected as one of the world's top 500 YouTube partners, and won the "WOW Star Project 2010" organized by the Japanese broadcaster Wowow, earning an invitation to Las Vegas.
+These events led to a gradual increase in requests to perform live and on television shows.